rpgroves/Graphics-Project-2/README.md

 - [ ] REPORT
     - [ ] Documents each implemented functionality
-    - [ ] Compares performance of each approach on large meshes.
+    - [ ] Compares performance of each approach on large meshes.D